hnts03/Virtual-Keyboard/README.md

 # Virtual-Keyboard
-This repository is about CAU EE Final project
+This repository is about CAU Electronic Engineering major Final project(2022)